 There are many different metal detecting digging tools available, and each has their own fans.
 Each to their own and everyone is different, having different requirements and different budgets.

-Some take just a small shovel, some a shovel and trowel, some have stainless steel top of the line super spades and some have had their trusty spade for years.
+Some take just a small metal detecting shovel, some a shovel and trowel, some have stainless steel top of the line super spades and some have had their trusty spade for years.

 What are the best Metal Detecting Shovels or Spades?